What is a tort?

 Regardless of the tort action, three elements must be present:

-There are plenty of interesting tort cases and stories to learn about and explore, and if you’re ever near Winsted, Connecticut, you should check out the American Museum of Tort Law, the first ever museum of Law.
-Ralph Nader, a huge tort advocate (thank him for the Nader pin!) is the owner of the museum.
-Inside are exhibits such as the “Flaming Rat Case”, the “Chevrolet Corvair Case”, and of course the “McDonald’s Coffee Cup Case”.
+There are plenty of interesting tort cases and stories to learn about and explore, and if you’re ever near Winsted, Connecticut, you should check out the American Museum of Tort Law, the first-ever museum of Law.
+Ralph Nader, a huge tort advocate is the owner of the museum.
+Inside are exhibited such as the “Flaming Rat Case,” the “Chevrolet Corvair Case,” and, of course, the “McDonald’s Coffee Cup Case.”

 In the end, know that torts are in place for you.
 They allow the injured to gain compensation and require everyone to stay vigilant and safe in their products, actions, and responsibilities.
-However, we cannot always rely on torts and must always be wary ourselves.
-As Mad Eye Moody from Harry Potter exclaimed often, “Constant vigilance!” and while we may not be defeating the Dark Lord, we are most certainly protecting ourselves from harm.
+However, we cannot always rely on torts and must always be vigilant ourselves.

 Tom Curcio, the driving force behind Curcio Law, is a dedicated trial lawyer with more than 35 years of experience in Northern Virginia.
 He has dedicated his career to representing people who have been seriously injured through no fault of their own.
 He works tirelessly to obtain the compensation his clients are legally entitled to…